 Natural cycles and circles and all just flowing perfectly into one another.

 Making food without opening the fridge so as not to let the cold out.

 There was load shedding scheduled – stage 2 – but this was bigger than that.
-A fat cable in the nearest town 200kms away compromised and they had to truck in cable from wherever.
+A fat electrical cable in the nearest town 200kms away was compromised and they had to truck in new cable from wherever.
 It would take past midnight, they’d said the night before.